avocado-framework/avocado/docs/source/guides/user/chapters/installing.rst

 Latest Development RPM Packages from COPR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Avocado provides a repository of continuously built packages from the GitHub
+Avocado provides a repository of continuously built packages from the
-repository's master branch.
-These packages are currently available for EL7,
+GitHub repository's master branch.
+These packages are currently
-Fedora 28 and Fedora 29, for both x86_64 and ppc64le.
+available for some of the latest Enterprise Linux and Fedora versions,
+for a few different architectures.

 If you're interested in using the very latest development version of Avocado
 from RPM packages, you can do so by running::